highbyte/dotnet-6502/docs/home/limitations.md

 ## Missing 6502 features

-- Support for unofficial / undocumented opcodes is not implemented.
+- Coverage of unofficial / undocumented **NMOS** opcodes is partial.
+Official 6502 opcodes are implemented, and the currently supported unofficial opcodes are exposed through compatibility profiles in [`Highbyte.DotNet6502`](../libraries/core/dotnet6502.md).

 ## Missing or incomplete C64 features